NotAnyMike/Sentiment_Analysis/readme.md

 Here will be located the respository for the Sentiment Analysis project for the CL UTL.

+# Data preprocessing

+1. Upload data from google spreadshit to mongodb (it can be improved recoleting the data directly into the db)
+2. General cleaning
+2. Tokenize the sentence
+3. Remove stop words
+5. Steamming

 ## General information

 This project will use MongoDB as a database, in order to run it run `mongod --dbpath docs/db`